Nordix/nfqueue-loadbalancer/fragtrack.md

 bucket, and it's linked buckets, and any stale buckets are re-claimed.
 A Garbage Collect (GC) on refer of sorts.

-This means that over time stale allocated buckets will be accumulated at places in the table.
+This means that over time stale allocated buckets may be accumulated at places in the table.

 <img src="fragtrack-stale-buckets.svg" alt="stale-buckets" width="80%" />